-SAVINGS GOALS YES NO } Do you need to review your financial goals?
+SAVINGS GOALS YES NO Do you need to review your financial goals?
 If so, reference the "Master List Of Goals" checklist.
 Do you need to prioritize your financial goals?
-If so, consider the following: Assign a time horizon to each goal.
+If so, conside the following: Assign a time horizon to each goal.
 Review how different goals may compete, and allocate your resources according to greatest importance.
-Adopt realistic expectations and adjust goals as necessary.
-Do you need to increase the size of your emergency fund? } Do you have the flexibility to front-load your annual savings early in the year? } Do you need to save for expected large outlays (e.g., new car, new roof, technology updates, options exercise/tax, etc.)?
+Adopt realistic expectations and adjust goals as necessary. er 🗆 Do you need to increase the size of your emergency fund?
+Do you have the flexibility to front-load your annual saving early in the year? gs Do you need to save for expected large outlays (e.g., new c new roof, technology updates, options exercise/tax, etc.)? ar, 🔲